The Yes Men Fix the World

-The Yes Men Fix the World is a 2009 English language documentary film about the culture jamming exploits of The Yes Men.
-The film premiered in New York City and Los Angeles on October 23, 2009 and in other U.S. cities beginning on October 30.
+The Yes Men Fix the World is a 2009 documentary film about the culture jamming exploits of The Yes Men.
+The film premiered in New York City and Los Angeles on October 23, 2009, and in other U.S. cities beginning on October 30.
 Due to the movie being sued by United States Chamber of Commerce, a special edition of the movie is distributed through bittorrent through VODO and other prominent torrent sites like The Pirate Bay and EZTV.

 The film documents the following projects: